sisinflab/warprec/warprec/utils/config/README.md

 #### 🧩 Side Information Reading

-WarpRec also support the reading process of side information.
+WarpRec also supports reading side information.
 This can be done using the `side` nested section.
-To use this sub module you can simply add it you your configuration file, then you can provide the following information:
+To use this sub module you can simply add it to your configuration file, then you can provide the following information:

 - **local_path**: The path to the side information.
 - **sep**: The separator used for the side information file.

 #### 👥 Clustering Information Reading

-WarpRec also support the reading process of clustering information.
+WarpRec also supports reading clustering information.
 This can be done using the `clustering` nested section.
-To use this sub module you can simply add it you your configuration file., then you can provide the following information:
+To use this sub module you can simply add it to your configuration file, then you can provide the following information:

 - **user_local_path**: The path to the user clustering information.
 - **item_local_path**: The path to the item clustering information.